How to Update WordPress Manually: A Step-by-Step Guide

 Move the wp-admin and the wp-includes files to your website’s root folder path.
 Do the same with any loose files in the folder.
 Now, just the wp-content folder should remain.
 Compare the two wp-content folders, and only move the files and folders that do not already exist on your site.
 This protects your plugins, themes, and uploaded media from being deleted inadvertently.

 Once the upload is finished, log in to your WordPress dashboard.
-If the database needs to be updated as well, you need to follow onscreen instructions and update it.
+If the database needs to be updated as well, you need to follow the onscreen instructions and update it.

 That’s it; you’ve successfully updated your WordPress website.